Sohail-Shaikh-Github/First-Repo/README.md

 # First-Repo
-This is My First Repository
+This Is My First Repository